 Using a Shipping Container for Railway Stores

 A converted shipping container lends itself perfectly to being used for railways stores.
 It can be the ideal size, robust and durable, and be completely adapted to incorporate all of the other requirements that you might have.

-When you get a shipping container, you will get one that has been used either once or many times to transport cargo around the world.
+When you buy a container, you will get one that has been used either once or many times to transport cargo around the world.
 They have been designed and constructed to withstand the extremes of temperature and harsh weather conditions that are common when at sea.
 This means that standing beside the railway in the unwelcoming British weather will seem like a breeze.

-Shipping containers are made from a metal frame with metal sides, ceiling and floor – which can be reinforced if necessary – making them robust and durable and able to protect their contents well.
+They are made from a metal frame with metal sides, ceiling and floor – which can be reinforced if necessary – making them robust and durable and able to protect their contents well.

 - 10ft (560ft³) and extra high version (630ft³)